Parents of Penn State hazing victim settle with fraternity

 - Rancorous, partisan start for Kavanaugh high court hearing WATCH

-Nineteen-year-old Timothy Piazza, of New Jersey, died in 2017 of severe head and abdominal injuries.
+After he was found unconscious in the basement the next morning, it took his friends about 40 minutes to summon an ambulance, and he later died at a hospital.

+Medical experts say he suffered a fractured skull and shattered spleen, and his blood-alcohol level has been estimated to have peaked at three or four times the legal limit for driving.

 A judge dismissed the most serious charges filed in Piazza’s death.